 Typically, these silos were able to solve the problems of the time.
 The modern infrastructure needs to be modular, open, and straightforward.
 Vendors need to allow independent, 3rd party network operating systems to run on their silicon to break from being a vertically integrated lock-in solution.

 Cisco has started this for the broader industry regarding open networking solutions with the announcement of the Cisco Silicon ONE.

 The Rise of Open Networking Solutions

-New data center requirements have emerged; therefore, the network infrastructure needs to break the silos and undergo transformations to meet these trending requirements.
-One can view the network transformation as moving from a static and conservative mindset that results in cost overrun and inefficiencies to a dynamic routed environment that is simple, scalable, and secure that can reach the far Edge.
+New data center requirements have emerged; therefore, the network infrastructure must break the silos and transform to meet these trending requirements.
+One can view the network transformation as moving from a static and conservative mindset that results in cost overrun and inefficiencies to a dynamic routed environment that is simple, scalable, and secure and can reach the far Edge.
 For effective network transformation, we need several stages.

 The need for visibility

 As part of the transformation, the network is no longer considered a black box that needs to be available and provide connectivity to services.
 Instead, the network is a source of deep visibility that can aid a large set of use cases: network performance, monitoring, security, and capacity planning, to name a few.
 However, visibility is often overlooked with an over-focus on connectivity and not looking at the network as a valuable source of information.